APM’s success stems from its people-centred and outcome-focused vision, purpose, and values.

 - Goal #10: Reduce inequalities within and amongst countries through APM’s extensive work with people living with disability, illness and injury, and improving access to labour markets for people from vulnerable and disadvantaged populations

 - Goal #17: Strengthen the means of implementation and revitalise the global partnership for sustainable development

-In alignment with the UN SDGs, in FY21, APM supported more than one million individuals which included more than:
+In alignment with the UN SDGs, in FY21, APM supported more than two million individuals which included more than:

 - 660,000 job seekers

 - 180,000 people with a disability (more than 90,000 people with disability into work)